strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-get-started.md

 >We recommend you configure your update management tool to automatically install the latest version of these updates.
 There is a related optional update, [KB 3150513](https://catalog.update.microsoft.com/v7/site/Search.aspx?q=3150513), which can provide updated configuration and definitions for older compatibiltiy updates.
 For more information about this optional update, see <https://support.microsoft.com/kb/3150513>.

-## Use Device Health to monitor frequency and causes of device crashes
+## Use Update Readiness to monitor the current state

-Once your devices are enrolled, you can move on to [Using Device Health](device-health-using.md).
+Once your devices are enrolled, you can move on to [START UDR TO SEE WHAT'S WHAT]

 ## Related topics